After Ejection, Warriors' Steve Kerr Rips 'Head-Scratching' Flagrant Foul Call

 CP3-Rondo Blowup Was a Long Time Coming

-After the call, Kerr threw his clipboard and then screamed at Mauer, which led to his ejection with three minutes, 54 seconds remaining in regulation.
+After the call, Kerr threw his clipboard and then screamed at Mauer, which led to his ejection with three minutes, 54 seconds remaining.

 The Warriors were trailing 110-103 at the time of Kerr's ejection, and they crumbled down the stretch, as the Blazers outscored them 19-4 the rest of the way.